Bringing participatory and critical mechanisms

 Denielle Emans specializes in the area of visual communication with an emphasis on bringing social innovation and intercultural communication together to fuel creative action.
 Denielle has taught at the University-level for over eleven years and encourages students to think of themselves as influential craftsmen and storytellers with the ability to lead change.

-Denielle is currently an Assistant Professor in the Graphic Design department at Virginia Commonwealth University in Qatar and a Ph.D.
+Denielle is currently an Associate Professor in the Graphic Design department at Virginia Commonwealth University School of the Arts in Qatar and a Ph.D.
 Candidate within the Centre for Communication and Social Change at the University of Queensland in Brisbane, Australia.
 She holds a Master’s degree in Graphic Design from North Carolina State University’s School of Design and a Bachelor of Arts in Communications from the University of North Carolina, Chapel Hill.

 I am made up of equal parts: